kirschbombe/kirschbombe.github.io/presentations/digitalscholarlyediting.md

 layout: default
 title: Digital scholarly editing
 ---
-##Digital scholarly editing: a brief tour or practices, projects, and reources.
+#Digital scholarly editing: a brief tour or practices, projects, and resources.

 > _…the digital “critical representation” of any work “does not accurately (so to speak) mirror its object; it consciously (so to speak) deforms its object… [opening] the doors of perception toward new opportunities and points of view.”_ --Jerome McGann (_Radiant Textuality_)